What is the MassWorks Infrastructure Program?

 Is there a set minimum or maximum grant award?

-Communities that are applying under the economic development or housing category are encouraged to submit an application for the full scope of the infrastructure project costs.
+Communities that are applying under the economic development or housing category are encouraged to submit an application for the full scope of the infrastructure project costs (including a phased approach if applicable).
 If the program supports the project but funding is not available to cover the full expense of the project, the MassWorks Infrastructure Program may work with the community to identify a portion of the project which can be funded through the MassWorks program.

 However, communities with a population of 7,000 or less that are applying for a transportation grant to enhance safety are eligible for no more than $1 Million in grant assistance in a three year period.
 Multiple communities may submit a joint application under which each community is eligible for no more than one million dollars in a three year period.